Ed94/My-Star-Explorer/README.md

 [Traverse-Research / gpu-allocator](https://github.com/Traverse-Research/gpu-allocator) : Memory allocator written in pure Rust for GPU memory in Vulkan and in the future DirectX 12
 [lalrpop / lalrpop](https://github.com/lalrpop/lalrpop) : LR(1) parser generator for Rust
 [rust-lang-nursery / lazy-static.rs](https://github.com/rust-lang-nursery/lazy-static.rs) : A small macro for defining lazy evaluated static variables in Rust.
+[rust-lang / rust](https://github.com/rust-lang/rust) : Empowering everyone to build reliable and efficient software.
 [vulkano-rs / vulkano](https://github.com/vulkano-rs/vulkano) : Safe and rich Rust wrapper around the Vulkan API

 # Operating System

+[reactos / reactos](https://github.com/reactos/reactos) : A free Windows-compatible Operating System
+[redox-os / redox](https://github.com/redox-os/redox) : Redox is an operating system written in Rust, a language with focus on safety and high performance.
+Redox, following the microkernel design, aims to be secure, usable, and free.
+Redox is inspired by previous kernels and operating systems, such as SeL4, MINIX, Plan 9, and BSD.
 [minexew / Shrine](https://github.com/minexew/Shrine) : A TempleOS distro for heretics
 [TomAwezome / ZenithOS](https://github.com/TomAwezome/ZenithOS) : The Zenith Operating System is a modernized, professional fork of the 64-bit Temple Operating System.